UPDATED: April 20, 2022

 You can either visit your bank’s website, or their local branch, to apply for one of their credit cards.
 Banks typically offer a variety of options to choose from, so try to find a card that is best suited for you.

 A credit card can be a phenomenal tool if leveraged properly.
 If you use your credit card for purchases that you’d typically make, and that you can afford to pay off in full within the given billing cycle, you stand to receive cash back, points, or rewards.
-Over the course of a year, these rewards can certainly add up to a material savings or reward.
+Over the course of a year, these rewards can certainly add up to a material savings.

 But credit card debt is a problem, and one many people struggle with.
 Credit cards give people the purchasing power to buy items that they may not be able to afford.
 Excessive purchases, impulse buys, and the ‘it’s just an extra $X a month’ mindset, can certainly cause a financial problem that will take awhile to work through.